-The university offers academic, need-based scholarships up to full tuition with special consideration given to individuals from disadvantaged backgrounds.
+The university offers academic, need-based scholarships up to full tuition.
 All accepted students who have completed their CSS Profile will be considered for need-based grant aid.

 Please visit the website at qu.edu/med/scholarships for additional information.